yzhilong/tp/docs/DeveloperGuide.md

 * 2a.
 User doesn't enter a keyword or enters an empty keyword

     * 2a1.
-GameBook shows an error message
+GameBook shows an error message, telling the user the correct command format.

         Use case resumes at step 2.